aistomin/aistomin.github.io/_posts/2017-02-01-simple-steps-to-not-being-an-asshole.markdown

 issue-tracking system + clear explanation of what was changed and why.
 That's what I would appreciate.
 8. If you have a CI, please, **wait for green build**.
 I know, it's already 17:57 and you have to go, but, please, wait...
-I would even recommend not to share you changes with a team if you do not plan to stay for a next couple of hours.
+I would even recommend not to share your changes with a team if you do not plan to stay for a next couple of hours.
 9. Build is green.
 Go and take some sweeties! :) Well done!